Cosmian/cosmian_spark_crypto/README.md

  **Human Res.**|  K₁    |        |         |           |
  **Sales**     |  K₁ K₂ |   K₂   |  K₂ K₃  |   K₂ K₃   |

-- traditional symmetric encryption will have a single key for all partitions: leaking this key, leaks the entire database.
-There effectively is a single user: users cannot be differentiated.
-The same key is used to encrypt and decrypt requiring securing both the encypting systems and decrypting systems.
-- end to end encryption will have a single key for each partition: providing access to various users over combination of paritions leads to complex key management and duplicates keys among users, which is not a good security practice.
-The same keys are used to encrypt and decrypt, requiring both the encrypting and decrypting systems to be completely secure.
-- with attrbute based encryption, the encryption key is public - avoiding securing the encrypting systems - and each user can have its own unique key even when partitions overlap:

 Key `K₁` can decrypt all the `France` data and has the following access policy
 ```